The spiritual teachings and meditation entered my life in a life-changing way while I was living in Japan.

-Yet, after a few months, I found I was using most of my energy for work, and commuting, and struggling to find time to sit.
+Yet after a few months, I found I was using most of my energy for work and commuting.
+I was struggling to find time to sit in meditation.

 When your meditation takes a back seat

-Sometimes I had to start work early, across town, so I was skipping my morning meditation and often felt too tired to sit at night.
+Often, I had to start work across Tokyo at 7:30 or 8 am.
+On those days, I was skipping my morning meditation then feeling too tired to sit at night.

 Suddenly, my newly found passion for meditation seemed confined to a few hours a week.
 How could I make it more of a priority when I needed the paychecks, more than ever, to do retreats?